 Who Is Already Seeing Success?

-To drive both traffic and re-engagement, cosmetics brand Lancôme launched a Progressive Web App to deliver a fast, app-like experience to their customers.
+To drive traffic and re-engagement, cosmetics brand Lancôme launched a Progressive Web App to deliver a fast, app-like experience to their customers.

 Lancôme saw mobile traffic exceed desktop traffic for the first time in 2016.
 Despite a growing number of mobile site visitors, mobile conversion rates didn’t match those for desktop.
 38% of shopping carts on desktop led to orders, while the conversion rate for the mobile web was only 15%.
-These numbers revealed that customers were experiencing significant obstacles when trying to purchase via their mobile device.
+These numbers revealed that customers were experiencing significant obstacles when trying to purchase via their mobile devices.

 The results are staggering:

-All told, the PWA has been a tremendous success, helping the beauty giant make great strides into the mobile revolution.
+The PWA has been a tremendous success, helping the beauty giant make great strides into the mobile revolution.

 What does the future look like?

-While native mobile apps are by no means going extinct, a PWA can provide the ideal solution for businesses looking to build a compelling and easily adoptable mobile experience for their customers.
+While native mobile apps are not going extinct, a PWA can provide the ideal solution for businesses looking to build a compelling and easily adoptable mobile experience for their customers.
 PWAs offer the best of both worlds, with all the shareability of the web and all the functionality of the native app.
-Mobilise Solutions has been working on web apps since 2011 and we are excited about this new technology.
+Mobilise Solutions has been working on web apps since 2011, and we are excited about this new technology.
 It finally gives us the ability to implement native features into our web apps.
 We will be part of the future of apps, where the mobile app and the mobile website become one.